Mini-Review of Dragonbreath: Attack of the Ninja Frogs by Ursula Vernon

 Dragonbreath: Attack of the Ninja Frogs by Ursula Vernon is an incredibly quick MG read.
 Basically it’s about this dragon named Danny who has a BFF named Wendell.
-Danny is enamoured by kung fu movies and ninjas.
+Danny is enamored by kung fu movies and ninjas.
 A new lizard, Suki, comes to town as part of an exchange program.
 Wendell gets a crush on Suki.
 Suki, however, is more than she appears, whether she likes it or not.

 To be quite honest, I think Dragonbreath: Attack of the Ninja Frogs by Ursula Vernon would resonate well with kids who loved Diary of a Wimpy Kid, except for unlike Greg, Danny seems to really care about his friends.
 As an adult, I laughed out loud at one scene of the Dragonbreath: Attack Of The Ninja Frogs by Ursula Vernon, where the great-grandfather dragon is meeting Wendell, and he keeps calling Wendell by the name of Wanda.
 I don’t know, I’m really 12 on the inside I swear, since I kept cracking up.
 Aside from that, I would probably have giggled at the other stuff, had I been a bit younger.